Good Morning America Covers UCF Cheating Scandal on National NewsCulture, News, UCF Administration — By Staff on November 10, 2010 at 1:07 pm

 Stephanopoulos then interrupted Roberts to share more of his disappointment.
 “And to suggest it’s all OK!” he said.

-Roberts finished up her thoughts on Ravvin’s by declaring, “That’s a real problem there.”
+Roberts finished up her thoughts on the student opinion by declaring, “That’s a real problem there.”

 The segment on one of America’s top-rated morning news shows lasted more than three minutes, and aired across the entire country.
 The students have until midnight tonight to retake their exams.